 Insurance companies may also engage in securities lending activity and use repo markets, in particular reverse repo, primarily as liquid and secured investments.
 Given that loaned securities may commonly be returned at short notice, there is liquidity risk in the reinvestment of cash typically received as collateral.
 Since such cash collateral tends to be reinvested in liquid assets such as reverse repo and other money market instruments, reinvestment constituting liquidity or maturity transformation may be vulnerable to runs.

-Other business activities include the writing of annuities and other investment products or policies that comprise either a legal promise or a strong expectation that the policy will produce the kind of return that would be received from long-term investment and a simultaneous short-term liquidity guarantee.
-A temporary stay on 'cashing-out' annuities may support the restructuring of those annuity products, for example, and preserve liquidity in the short term.
+Other business activities include the writing of insurance products or policies that may involve short-term liquidity risk.
+A temporary stay on 'cashing-out' such products may support their restructuring and preserve liquidity in the short-term.